romainm13/crazyflie_ai/README.md

 **Troubleshooting:**

-Si problème de connexion par USB radio c'est peut-être un pb de firmware !
-Il faut connecter le crazyflie par cable USB, ouvrir le cfclient, et essayer de reboot ou de mettre à jour le firmware
+If there's a problem with the USB radio connection, it might be a firmware issue!
+You need to connect the Crazyflie via USB cable, open the cfclient, and try to reboot or update the firmware.

 #### Configure LightHouse Deck

-Dernière étape, il faut configurer le Crazyflie pour qu'il puisse se connecter au système Lighthouse pour la localisation.
+The last step is to configure the Crazyflie to connect to the Lighthouse system for localization.

-Vidéo de configuration du Crazyflie: [Youtube video - LightHouse Deck](https://www.youtube.com/watch?v=DCEHht72B08)
+Configuration video of Crazyflie: [Youtube video - LightHouse Deck](https://www.youtube.com/watch?v=DCEHht72B08)

-Une fois que le calibrage est fait, les infos du LightHouse Deck sont stockées dans le Crazyflie.
-Le cfclient peut donc être fermé.
-Il est ensuite possible d'exécuter du code python pour faire voler le Crazyflie tel que `/scripts_fly/autonomous/autonomousSequence.py`.
+Once calibration is done, the Lighthouse Deck's information is stored in the Crazyflie.
+The cfclient can then be closed.
+It is then possible to execute Python code to fly the Crazyflie such as `/scripts_fly/autonomous/autonomousSequence.py`.

-**Autre:**
+**Other:**

 - Reboot le Crazyflie via du code et la radio USB
   - Git clone crazyflie-firmware repo